mongodb-developer/VoyageAI-PythonClient/README.md

 ⚡ Hybrid Search Pattern

-Use MongoDB Atlas Search for keyword/text filters (e.g., "project_id": 123).
+Use MongoDB Search for keyword/text filters (e.g., "project_id": 123).
 Use VoyageAI embeddings to do vector similarity via $vectorSearch.

 Optionally use VoyageAI reranker for final reranking: